Derbyshire: County emblems

 As part of a 2002 marketing campaign, the plant conservation charity Plantlife chose the Jacob's-ladder as the county flower.

-In September 2006, a proposal for a county flag was introduced, largely on the initiative of BBC Radio Derby.
+In September 2006, a proposal for a Derbyshire county flag was introduced, largely on the initiative of BBC Radio Derby.
 It consists of a white-bordered dark green cross encompassing a golden Tudor rose (a historical symbol of the county) all set in a blue field.
 The blue field represents the many waters of the county, its rivers and reservoirs, while the cross is green to mark the great areas of countryside.
 The flag was subsequently registered with the Flag Institute in September 2008.

 In 2015, BBC Radio Derby commissioned a Derbyshire anthem entitled "Our Derbyshire", including lyrics suggested by its listeners.
 It received its first performance on 17 September 2015 at Derby Cathedral.